prognhaug/prognhaug/README.md

 ## Welcome, fellow code cosmonaut :rocket:

-- 🔭 I’m currently working on integrations for accounting software at Aider AS
+- 🔭 Fullstack developer at Aider AS, focusing on integration frameworks and solutions.
+I also dabble in PowerBI.

-- 🌱 I’m also studying part-time for a degree in backend development, finishing in June 2024
+- 🌱 Professional Degree in Backend Development

 #### :ship: My journey